Dairy Industry in Zimbabwe

 Challenges

-Zimbabwe's dairy farmers are facing financial difficulties due to delays in the release of funds from a statutory levy.
-The Zimbabwean government has not released over US$3.4 million collected from a 5% dairy import levy, which is crucial for smallholder dairy farmers.
+Zimbabwe's dairy farmers face financial difficulties due to delays in the release of funds from a statutory levy.
+The government has not released over US$3.4 million collected from a 5% dairy import levy, crucial for smallholder dairy farmers.
 This levy, introduced in 2022 and enacted in January 2023, aims to support local milk production, financing the importation of superior dairy heifers and semen, and reducing reliance on foreign imports.

 International Collaboration